empreinte-digitale/orejime/README.md

 ##### Exemption

-If every purpose is either `required` or `optOut`, Orejime will not show at startup (but it will still be possible to open it programmatically).
+If every purpose is either `isMandatory` or `isExempt`, Orejime will not show at startup (but it will still be possible to open it programmatically).
 However, you should consider this use case carefully, and ensure that :
-* `required` trackers are truly required for your app to function properly
+* `isMandatory` trackers are truly required for your app to function properly
-* `optOut` trackers are exempt from consent, (i.e.
+* `isExempt` trackers are exempt from consent, (i.e.
 [as defined by the CNIL](https://www.cnil.fr/fr/cookies-solutions-pour-les-outils-de-mesure-daudience))

 ### Initialization